« View All Posts

 North Carolina

-Allowed when required due to snow, rain or other poor weather conditions.
+Allowed when required due to snow, rain, or other poor weather conditions.

 North Dakota

 Studded tires allowed between October 15 and April 15.
-Otherwise, tire chains are allowed when required due to snow, rain or other poor weather conditions.
+Otherwise, tire chains are allowed when required due to snow, rain, or other poor weather conditions.

 Ohio

 Studded tires allowed between November 1 and April 15.
-Tire chains are not allowed.

 Oklahoma

-Allowed when required due to snow, rain or other poor weather conditions.
+Allowed when required due to snow, rain, or other poor weather conditions.

 Oregon